kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - Gerber files for manufacture [JLCPCB ZIP](/pcb/TRS-80-MP_JLCPCBV1b.zip) and [PCBWAY ZIP](/pcb/TRS-80-MP_PCBWayV1b.zip)
 - Bill of Materials [BOM CSV Format](/pcb/TRS-80-MP-BillOfMatV1b.csv)
 - A visual BOM is also available [VISUAL BOM](/pcb/TRS-80-MP-BomVisualV1b.html)
-- Also see the [Parts Guide](PARTS_GUIDE.md) for further advice on part usage
+- The [Parts Guide](PARTS_GUIDE.md) for further advice on part usage
-- Also see the [Ordering](ORDERING.MD) guide for how to place a component order
+- The [Ordering](ORDERING.MD) guide for how to place a component order
-- Also see the [Known Issues](KNOWN_ISSUES.md) which identifies any deficiencies in the board itself
+- The [Known Issues](KNOWN_ISSUES.md) which identifies any deficiencies in the board itself
+- The [Compatability Guide](COMPATABILITY.md) which identifies tested components and additions.

 And the following
 - A few compatible font have been provided in this project see [Fonts](/fonts/README.md)